Blue Marsh Bass Fishing

 Baits & Techniques for Blue Marsh Bass Fishing

 Ned Rigs & Drop Shots

 Blue Marsh provides some very interesting & copious lake structure to target.
-There are many deep ledges/banks and submerged structure to pinpoint when using Ned Rigs & Drop Shots.
+There are many deep ledges/banks and submerged structure to pinpoint when using these techniques.
 So, having a Fish Finder can be a great asset when fishing these techniques off secondary points and deeper structure.
-Blue Marsh has many submerged tree stumps and old tree roots that these Bass love.
+Fishing Blue Marsh has many submerged tree stumps and old tree roots that these Bass love.
 When they let the water down for the winter you can see these submerged tree stumps.
 This is a great lake to scope in the wintertime.

 When choosing weight sizes for Drop-Shots, I prefer weights on the lighter side.
 I have always oriented toward finesse falls vs power punching, fast falls, and heavy jigging.
 But, that’s not to say that those techniques don’t have utility because they certainly do.
 Another good tip is to use lighter/low vis line, we usually choose 6-8 pound line.
 There are many variations to these techniques that we implement.
 For example, we have had success using 2.5-3 inch Curly Tailed Grubs and ripping them through the shallows.
-In certain Spawning areas on Blue Marsh this has been a successfull strategy.
+While fishing Blue Marsh in certain Spawning areas this has been a successfull strategy.
 It allows us to cover large flat areas where bass are spawning in a variety of areas within a given cove.
 But, in general, we use these techniques off of deeper points, drop-offs, steep banks, & isolated structure.

 FInesse worms, 8-10 inch Trick Worms, & Caffeine Shads have proved successfull for our Drop Shotting baits.